 Word Aware 2: Early Years

 Word Aware 2 was published in 2016.
-It is based on the same principles as Word Aware but it is adapted for the Early Years.
+It is based on the same principals as Word Aware but it is adapted for the Early Years.
 It includes the fun and engaging ‘Concept Cat’ method to teach children early verbal concepts such as ‘both, corner, smooth and after’.
-Word Aware 2: Early Years book is available from Speechmark.
+Word Aware 2: Early Years book is available from Routledge.

 Amazon reviews for ‘Word Aware’